 How to set up a student-choice board?

-- Arrange the activities on the board
+- Arrange the activities on the board (you can write or link the Nearpod code directly on your choice board!)

 Click here for a free download of a student-choice board based off Bloom’s Taxonomy.